-Applied music students have the opportunity to experience the performing arts Lyceum series on campus.
-The Lyceum series brings musicians and performing artists to campus for special performances and students have the opportunity to receive one-on-one coaching from artists.
+Applied music students have the opportunity to experience the performing arts Artist series on campus.
+The Artist series brings musicians and performing artists to campus for special performances and students have the opportunity to receive one-on-one coaching from artists.
 Through a variety of performance opportunities offered both on and off campus, students will gain professional exposure and feedback.

 Each year voice majors compete at the state competition sponsored by the National Association of Teachers of Singing (NATS) in Arkansas, and JBU consistently has finalists.
 Piano majors participate in duo-piano concerts and become members of the Music Teacher’s National Association.